ipc-deeplearning/MSLH/README.md

 depth_of_field_expension_matlab: It includes the program of depth of field expansion, which is used to reconstruct the shape of particles in the hologram by combining the predicted mask.

-SAU-Net: It includes SAU-Net model, loss function and parameter file saved after running 50 epoch.
+SAU-Net: It includes SAU-Net model and loss function.

 Zernike_program: It contains a procedure for generating simulated particles from parent sample particles using Zernike moments.